I’ve been looking and looking for something for hours.

 Often, I’ll give up the hunt for a day or two only to return to the search for the elusive “safe place”.
-On occasion the break is a bit longer…but I never give up.
+On occasion, the break is a bit longer, but I never give up.
 Like a bloodhound sniffing and searching, I’ll go through a room or the whole house.
-Maybe I’ll sit down to do something only to get a thought of where it might be and get up to go and look.
+Maybe I’ll sit down to do something only to get a thought of where it might be and get up to go look.
 Always searching and searching and searching until EUREKA!

 So it is again.
 I’ve misplaced a stack of training papers that I need to log.
 They were soooo very important that I put them somewhere very specific.
 Somewhere they wouldn’t get mixed up with other papers.
 Somewhere I could find them at a moment’s notice.
 You know, “a safe place”.

 On that day, he’d had a BIG birthday party inviting the entire 1st grade to a roller skating party.
-As always, my son and skating equals a trip to the emergency room, his 7th birthday being no exception.
-But that’s a blog posting for another time.
+As always, my son and skating equals a trip to the emergency room with his 7th birthday being no exception.
+That’s a blog posting for another time.
 After the ER, we went home to open gifts and we were both quite exhausted.
-It was after 9pm on a school night that we were finally going to bed.
+It was after 9pm on a school night, and we were finally going to bed.
 As soon as my head hit the pillow I remembered another gift I had tucked away for him.
 Tucked away in a safe place.

 He had been wanting a particular gift at the time and I had forgotten about it hidden away in its very own safe place.
-I told him he had one more gift, so we both got up while I went to retrieve it.
-In my bedroom closet.
-But I couldn’t find it.
+I told him he had one more gift, so we both got up while I went to retrieve it in my bedroom closet.
+I couldn’t find it.
 Not hidden in any bags, or under the clothes or in the back of the closet.
 Not that gift anyway.
 However, I did find several other gifts I had hidden away in those safe places.
 I had completely forgot about those items!
 He was thrilled to receive more gifts so unexpectedly.
-But I couldn’t find the one gift I had initially searched for.
+However, I couldn’t find the one gift I had initially searched for.

 I drove myself crazy looking for that gift.
-I KNEW it was in the closet because I could see myself in there getting ready to hide it earlier that month.
+I KNEW it was in the closet because I had a memory of myself in there getting ready to hide it earlier that month.
 I just couldn’t remember anything beyond standing in the closet.
-I finally had to tell him what the gift was and assure him it would show up.
-That I would find the safe place.
-One day.
+I finally had to tell him what the gift was and assure him it would show up, that I would find the safe place…one day.
 He would ask from time to time if I had found the “safe place” yet.
 He asked me to never again put anything in a “safe place”.
 Finally, that one day came…over a month later when we were moving…I FOUND IT!
 The safe place AND the gift.
 It was in a shoebox in my closet.
 Go figure.

 I always find what I’m looking for.
 Always.
 Just not when I’m looking for it.
 I usually find the item later.
 Sometimes much later.
 Often, I find it when I’m looking for another item I also left in a safe place.
 A different safe place, of course.
 Leaving everything in the same safe place just would not make sense, now would it?
 I wonder if there is a rehab program for leaving things in a safe place?
 When I told my son that I was blogging about my “safe place” he started laughing and asked if I was going to put this blog in a safe place too.
 Not funny.